 Stinkpots are abundant throughout much of its range which extends from Ontario, southern Quebec, and New England, south to Florida, and west to Texas.
 In Indiana, Stinkpots are common where appropriate habitat is found.
 Stinkpots are distributed across most of Indiana, although they have disappeared from much of the agricultural landscape.

 The Stinkpot (Sternotherus odoratus) has no subspecies.
-The Stinkpot belongs to the genus Sternotherus and is in the family Kinosternidae which is also represented in Indiana by Kinosternon subrubrum.
+It belongs to the family Kinosternidae, which is represented in Indiana by a total of two species.

 Conant, R. and J. T .
 Collins.
 1998.
 Reptiles and Amphibians of Eastern and Central North America.
 Third Edition, Expanded.
 Houghton Mifflin, New York, NY.